alancameronwills/localmap/README.md

 ## Backlog
 1. !Pic shared for multiple places
 2. !Multiple upload drops some
-3. Google map base - project profile option
-2. Sub-places / clusters.
+2. Sub-places.
 Expand a place and it reveals its contents on map and index.
 13. Multiple items on one place
 2. Tag cookie - same as previous new entry.
 2. Contributor role - project profile option